 - Sweet corn

-12 months and onwards
+Baby Led Weaning 12 months and Onwards

 By the time your baby reaches his first birthday his taste explorations are complete and he can tuck into whatever you enjoy as a family.

-Foods to avoid entirely before 12 months
+Weaning foods to avoid entirely before 12 months

 - Undercooked eggs